JatsuLC/KSUQT-Key/README.md

 # Installation

 - Install the latest circuitpython on the trinkey using this guide: https://learn.adafruit.com/adafruit-trinkey-qt2040/circuitpython
 - Once CircuitPython has been installed, just drag and drop all files into the pi pico.
+Please note, for the Base Version, only libraries "adafruit_hid" and "neopixel.py" are needed.
 - Rename the "KSUQTBase.py" file, or whatever version of the file you are using, to "code.py".
 - KSUQT is now ready to run!